DaleOrders/AWS-Study-Notes/README.md

 ![picture 8](images/e83bc430b58465ce86784835460e634945f29d37b1f7d01c728ae063ac4269b2.png)

-Traffic enters VPC and goes through GLBE and the GLB.
+Traffic enters the VPC and goes through GLBE and the GLB.
 It is encapsulated and directed to one of the instances before going back through the GLB and to the App server.
 It allows for abstraction as you can use multiple applications.
-Designed to assist horizontal scaling of theird party secruity devices.
+Designed to assist horizontal scaling of third party security devices.

 ![picture 9](images/da70060e950dc0bfd425953a5c77a64c57120d3cb132228ac60306fd7ea2fba5.png)